Patch applies fake diffs from commit messages

 Key Takeaways

-• The bug’s ownership is unresolved: GNU patch, GitHub’s export format, or the underlying patch-format contract are all plausible owners.
+• Root cause ownership is unresolved: GNU patch, GitHub’s .patch export format, or the broader mail-patch format contract could each be responsible.

 Hacker News Comment Review